-Those deployments have created a significant number of relatively young veterans with mental health issues including PTSD and depression.
+Those deployments have created a significant number of relatively young veterans with mental health issues including PTS and depression.

 More Vietnam veterans have been lost to suicide than were killed in combat.
 The post-9/11 generation is on track to match this statistic.

 Every day, on average, 20 U.S. military veterans commit suicide.

 To reduce that number and provide veterans with urgently needed options for PTS (Post-Traumatic Stress) treatment, SoldierStrong is partnering with the Veterans Administration to offer StrongMind, a revolutionary virtual reality therapy program that leverages cutting-edge technology to make therapy not only as effective as possible but also more appealing to younger generations.

 Many veterans and active service members are haunted by memories of specific disturbing events that occurred during combat.
 Oftentimes they avoid those memories — and anything that triggers them — at any cost.
 That avoidance takes a heavy toll over time.